 DAY 17: BOAT TO FUERTEVENTURA - PUERTO DEL ROSARIO. - WHITE BEACH. - (FUERTEVENTURA)

-We arrived in Fuerteventura and we wanted to start adventuring.
-We start with its capital, Puerto del Rosario.
-There we took a tour of the municipality's Paseo Marítimo, where in addition to enjoying its excellent and pleasant views, we toured one of its most popular areas.
+We arrived in Fuerteventura and wanted to start our adventures.
+We started in the capital, Puerto del Rosario.
+There we took a walk along the Paseo Marítimo of the municipality, where, in addition to enjoying its excellent and pleasant views, we went through one of its busiest areas.

-Then we go to La Casa Museo de Unamuno, which is one of the emblems of the city.
-This museum is located in the old Fuerteventura hotel, which was the place where the writer decided to stay for more than three months, after being exiled from the peninsula for not thinking and questioning Spanish politics during the mandate of Primo de Rivera.
+Then we headed to La Casa Museo de Unamuno, which is one of the emblems of the city.
+This museum is located in the old Fuerteventura hotel, which was the place where the writer decided to stay for more than three months, after being exiled from the peninsula for not thinking and questioning Spanish politics during the rule of Primo de Rivera.

-And then we took a walk along Primero de Mayo street, the city's pedestrianized hub.
-On this street, we find a great variety of shops, restaurants and terraces.
-From here you can start touring the different places of interest in the town.
+And then we took a stroll along Calle Primero de Mayo, the pedestrian centre of the city.
+In this street we found a great variety of shops, restaurants and terraces.
+From here you can start to explore the different places of interest in the town.

 Near Puerto del Rosario is Playa Blanca, and given its proximity we decided to visit it and spend the afternoon there.